 - Counseling corporate clients in governance matters, including best practices, bylaws drafting and director issues.

-- Representing national mortgage lending institution in multi-million dollar credit facility transaction.
+- Representing national mortgage lending institution in multi-million dollar credit facility transactions and secondary mortgage market transactions.

 - Representing healthcare industry technology clients on corporate governance and contract drafting and negotiations.